gabor-bata/presentations/Introduction-to-Gradle/Introduction-to-Gradle.md

 pmd        | Performs quality checks on your project's Java source files sonar      | Provides integration with the Sonar code quality platform

-And many more plugins!
+And many more plugins.
 You can even implement your own.

 ---